Skip to main content

 Running TLM over large datasets

-To avoid overwhelming our API with requests, there’s a maximum number of tokens per minute that you can query the TLM with (rate limit).
+To avoid overwhelming our API with requests, there’s a maximum number of tokens per minute that you can query TLM with (rate limit).
 If running multiple prompts simultaneously in batch, you’ll need to stay under the rate limit, but you’ll also want to optimize for getting all results quickly.

 If you hit token limit errors, consider playing with TLM’s quality_preset and max_tokens parameters.
 If you run TLM on individual examples yourself in a for loop, you may hit the rate limit, so we recommend running in batches of many prompts passed in as a list.